leeight/npm/doc/cli/config.md

 * Values: "silent", "win", "error", "warn", "http", "info", "verbose", "silly"

 What level of logs to report.
-On failure, *all* logs are written to `npm-debug.log` in the current working directory.
+On failure, *all* logs are written to `edp-debug.log` in the current working directory.

 Any logs of a higher level than the setting are shown.
 The default is "http", which shows http, warn, and error output.